 Niacin is a water-soluble vitamin necessary for many aspects of health, growth and reproduction.
 It is part of the vitamin B complex.
 Niacin supports the functioning of the digestive system, skin and nerves.
 It is also important for the conversion of food to energy.
-Niacin (also known as vitamin B-3) is found in dairy products, poultry, fish, lean meats, nuts, eggs, legumes, and enriched breads and cereals.*
+Niacin (also known as vitamin B-3) is found in dairy products, poultry, fish, lean meats, nuts and eggs as well as legumes and enriched breads and cereals.*

 Vitamin B12 is naturally found in meats, liver, beef, pork, eggs, whole milk, cheese, whole wheat bread and fish.
 Vitamin B12 can only be found in animal products, with small amounts derived from fermented soy products such as miso and tempeh, and peanuts.
 It is essential that vegetarians consume a vitamin B12 supplement to maintain optimal health.
 Vitamin B12, when ingested, is stored in the liver and other tissues for later use.
 The synthetic form of vitamin B12, cyanocobalamin, is not derived from either plants or animals and is intrinsic in the maintenance of normal functioning body cells, especially those of the nervous system (protecting the sheaths of nerve cells), bone marrow and intestinal tract.
 These tissues are the first to exhibit signs of vitamin B12 depletion.
 Vitamin B12 itself is responsible for maintaining optimum energy levels as it plays a vital role in the Krebs energy cycle.
 It is also a great anti-aging ingredient and helps increase concentration.*